audio-captioning/dcase-2020-baseline/README.md

 directory mentioned in section [setting up the data](#setting-up-the-data).

 The `dataset` has the directory and file names used when creating and accessing the dataset files.
-The `dataset/audio` has the directory names that the:
+The `dataset/audio` has the directory names that:

-  * downloaded audio will be - `downloaded`
+  * the downloaded audio will be - `downloaded`
   * the dataset files (i.e. the input/output examples) will be - `output`
   * the name of the directory that will hold the development data - `development`
   * the name of the directory that will hold the evaluation data - `evaluation`